Jump to: navigation, search

 Magdalena Koch

-Is Constantine Brunner right?
-Concepts of Women’s Writing in Isidora Sekulić’s essays in Western European and Serbian contexts
+Is Constantin Brunner right?
+Concepts of Women’s Writing in Isidora Sekuli?’s essays in Western European and Serbian contexts

 Abstract

-Finally, the paper will present Sekulić’s essays devoted to her reception of European women writers, such as Virginia Woolf, Selma Lagerlöf, Françoise Sagan as well as Serbian women (Danica Marković, Jelena Dimitrijević, Milica Janković, Milica Kosić Selem).
+Finally, the paper will present Sekuli?’s essays devoted to her reception of European women writers, such as Virginia Woolf, Selma Lagerlöf, Françoise Sagan as well as Serbian women (Danica Markovi?, Jelena Dimitrijevi?, Milica Jankovi?, Milica Kosi?
+Selem).
 I would like to underline the differences of this reception.
-Isidora Sekulić tried to describe the well-known West European female writers according to a “universal” (male) paradigm, whereas her opinions about little-known Serbian female writers were formulated more often in gender (female/feminist) key.
+Isidora Sekuli? tried to describe the well-known West European female writers according to a “universal” (male) paradigm, whereas her opinions about little-known Serbian female writers were formulated more often in gender (female/feminist) key.

 Personal tools